-Always inspect the glass and substrate surfaces for condensation or signs of wetness; having some minor condensation early in the mornings is typical (or with any drop in temperature), but if it is always there or it takes longer to disappear as the day warms up, this means you need to add less water and less often.
-On the contrary, if you never see condensation even with aggressive reductions in temperature, then you may need to add more water or do so more often; you can DIY test how far you are from the DEW point with a tiny piece of ice or a chilled coin, place it against the glass on the area you want to test, pay attention to the times it takes for light fo on the glass to appear on the inside, remove and pay attention how long it takes for it to re-evaporate.
+Always inspect the glass and substrate surfaces for condensation or signs of wetness.
+Having some minor condensation early in the mornings is typical (or with any drop in temperature), but if it is always there or it takes longer to disappear as the day warms up, you need to add less water and less often.
+On the contrary, if you never see condensation, even with aggressive temperature reductions, you may need to add more water or do so more often.
+You can DIY test how far you are from the DEW point with a tiny piece of ice or a chilled coin, place it against the glass in the area you want to test, and pay attention to the times it takes for light fo on the glass to appear on the inside, remove and pay attention how long it takes for it to re-evaporate.

 If the hydration chamber is empty, does that mean the formicarium is dry?

-Radiant heat coming from above is generally preferred (heat lamp or light bulb, heat cable on the glass); it mimics the sun warming up the ground and objects like rocks; in this case, glass tends to warm up instead of the substrate, avoiding the typical condensation we get on the glass when heating from underneath with a cable or heat mat (in this case glass is colder).
+Radiant heat from above is generally preferred (heat lamp or light bulb, heat cable on the glass).
+It mimics the sun warming up the ground and objects like rocks.
+In this case, glass tends to warm up instead of the substrate, avoiding the typical condensation we get on the glass when heating from underneath with a cable or heat mat (in this case, glass is colder).

 When it comes to hydration, the differences between the GENs are: